-- Registered as a full-time student in the B.Sc.
-Interdisciplinary Science and Practice program; - 2.
-Obtained third-year standing; - 3.
-Successfully completed, by the start-date of the first work term, the following 2.0 credits: ISAP 3001, ISAP 3002, ISAP 3003, ISAP 3004; - 4.
-Obtained an Overall CGPA of at least 7.50 and a Major CGPA of at least 9.00.
-These CGPAs must be maintained throughout the duration of the degree.
+- Registered as a full-time student (2.0 credits) in the Bachelor of Science Honours in Interdisciplinary Science and Practice: - Successfully completed, by the start date of the first work term, the following 2.0 credits: ISAP 3001, ISAP 3002, ISAP 3003, ISAP 3004. - 3.
+Have obtained third-year standing; - 4.
+Obtained and maintained a major CGPA of 9.0 or higher and an overall CGPA of 7.5 or higher in the first three years of academic study;

 B.Sc.
-Honours Interdisciplinary Science and Practice students must successfully complete three (3) work terms to obtain the Co-op Designation.
+Honours Interdisciplinary Science and Practice students must successfully complete three (3) work terms to obtain the co-op designation.